DeeHants/pyBall/protocol.md

 ### Target, 0x01 ###

-The Target operation specifies the software serial number and channel of all devices that should receive the subsequent commands.
+The Target operation specifies the software serial number and channel the device that should listen to the subsequent packets.

 * Operation: `0x01`
 * Address 1: `0x0000`